Hi, I am Simon.

 I am building computational reasoning systems using a blend of LLMs and reflective and genetic algorithms.

-I am a PhD student in Harvard's metareflection lab, and hold Bachelor's degrees in Computer Science
+I am a PhD student in Harvard's metareflection lab, and hold a Bachelor's degree in Computer Science

 Please reach out – I like getting email.